The FPB 72 MKII is a class of fast patrol boats designed and manufactured by France-based shipbuilding company OCEA.

 Design and features of the FPB 72 MKII patrol boat

-The patrol boat has an overall length of 24m and can accommodate up to 12 passengers on-board.
+The patrol boat has an overall length of 24m and can accommodate up to 12 passengers.

 It has enough space on the stern to accommodate a rigid-hulled inflatable boat (RHIB), which can be used for the evacuation of crew members during emergency situations.
 It also features DI09 fire detection panels and Hydra V2 level displays.

 The large navigation bridge of the ship is equipped with an antenna mast integrating NORMA navigation lights control and alarm monitoring system provided by Marinelec Technologies.
 The navigation lights can be operated remotely through a control panel.